brett-hobbs/webhook-slackbot/README.md

 The [existing support](https://api.slack.com/outgoing-webhooks) for __outgoing__ webhooks from Slack suffers from a few serious shortcomings.
 - The only format offered is a key/value format that somewhat resembles an html form post.
 Traditional webhook formats like JSON and XML are not supported.
 - Likely due to the limitation mentioned above - rich messages with attachments are syndicated with an empty message body.
-Its possible to get some metadata about the message (channel, user, etc.) but the message itself is missing.
+Its possible to get some metadata about the message (channel, user, etc.) but the message itself may be missing entirely.

 This is a simple application that connects to the Slack RTM API (which appears to be where Slack is focusing its investment) and listens for messages.
 When a message occurs it broadcasts the metadata about the message and its full contents as a webhook with a JSON payload.